adereth/dactyl-keyboard/README.md

 I plan to use a Teensy 2++ in each half.
 Then, I have enough channels to wire straight to each key switch.
 Diodes are not needed.
 Then, I can connect them with a serial connection, and adapt the QMK firmware for the [Let's split keyboard](https://github.com/qmk/qmk_firmware/tree/master/keyboards/lets_split) that implements this approach.
 Each half can be master.

 This doesn't have a bottom.
-I may or may not add one.
-I have many test prints to try.
+It has hex holes designed for 9- or 10-mm long M3 female-female spacers.
+Then, I can use a M3 wafer-head screws to connect a bottom plate.
+If wires aren't dangling, a bottom plate may not be needed.

 ## Assembly